Step 3: Callout Template Request Body (JSON Format)

 This lets you choose the data type of the JSON node value.
 It can be Text, Number or a True/False value.
 Text values include out of the box fields like First Name, Last Name, Description and so on.
 Any field in Salesforce that is a data type of the following will need to be Text:

 When you are mapping Date or DateTime fields, you need to use Text as well.
-The Date fields are sent in the standard yyyy-MM-dd format and the DateTime fields are set in the standard yyyy-MM-ddTHH:mm:ss.sssZ format.
+Unless formatted using a formula, the Date fields are sent in the standard yyyy-MM-dd format and the DateTime fields are set in the standard yyyy-MM-ddTHH:mm:ss.sssZ format.

 When Text is selected, you have the option to send empty strings when a value is null.
 If that option is selected, if the mapped value is null, then an empty string is sent instead.
 You can find that option in the “Advanced” section of the “Edit Node” popup.